 Minnich Group

-Our group focuses on the growth and processing of electronic and quantum materials.
+Our group focuses on the growth and processing of thin-film electronic and quantum materials.
 We work at the intersection of materials science, engineering, and physics.
 We are part of a vibrant quantum science and engineering environment at Caltech.

 Group News